If you wish to import your vehicle to Switzerland, there are a few steps you’ll need to follow, depending on how long you’ve owned the vehicle.

 Did you purchase the vehicle more than six months ago?

-Yes: Complete the 18.44 form (available here), which must be approved by the customs office where your car will enter Switzerland.
+Yes: complete the 18.44 form (available here), which must be approved by the customs office where your vehicle will enter Switzerland.
 If you have already moved to Geneva, you can present the form at the Bardonnex customs office.
 In most cases, a moving company or forward agent can assist with this formality.

 Required documents: